IELTS Writing Answer Sheet: Video Tutorial

 2. You are looking for meaning.
 Many students just try to match words but you actually need to match meaning and check the content of the information given.
 Some times the same words are used but the meaning is not the same – this is one common difficulty with choosing the right answer.

-3. Not Given and False (No)
+3. Not Given OR False

 1. Not Given means the entire statement is not given in the passage.
 Maybe part of the statement is given but not the whole statement.
 Watch out for that!!
 Try to find the whole meaning in the passage.